19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (5) The Authority may, in its discretion, waive the payment of all or any part of the remuneration and expenses referred to in subsection (3).

-(6) Where, in the course of an inspection under subsection (1), the Authority obtains any protected information as defined in section 30X(1), and that information is not necessary for taking any action regarding non-compliance with any direction issued or regulation made under section 27A or 27B, then the Authority must treat that information as secret.
+(6) Where, in the course of an inspection under subsection (1), the Authority obtains any protected information as defined in section 152(1), and that information is not necessary for taking any action regarding non-compliance with any direction issued or regulation made under section 27A or 27B, then the Authority must treat that information as secret.

+[Act 31 of 2017 wef 04/06/2018]

-(7) Subsection (6) does not prevent the transmission under section 27F, 30ZA, 30ZC or 30ZF by the Authority of any information to any authority referred to in the applicable section.
+(7) Subsection (6) does not prevent the transmission under section 27F, 155, 157 or 160 by the Authority of any information to any authority referred to in the applicable section.

+[Act 31 of 2017 wef 04/06/2018]

-(8) In this section and section 27D, “book” has the same meaning as in section 30X(1).
+(8) In this section and section 27D, “book” has the same meaning as in section 152(1).

+[Act 31 of 2017 wef 04/06/2018]

 (9) In this section and sections 27D, 27E and 27F, “financial institution” has the same meaning as in section 27A(6) read with section 27A(7).